Jobhdez/core/README.md

 to a low level AST whose instructions are explicit x86-64 instructions.

-### TODO
-I still need to implement:
-   - if expressions
-   - register allocation
-   - generate the x86 from x86 AST
-   - compile programs with nested non assignment and non primitive statements - i.e this compiler doesnt work at all.

-When I am done with this TODO I would have implemented every chapter from the textbook "Essentials of Compilation" by Dr. Siek covered in a quarter compiler course.

-If I have time I will implement:
-   - lexical scope functions
-   - make compiler into a proper dynamic laguage

 ## Purpose for writing this compiler
 This compiler was done for fun and to learn about assembly and low level details.
 Thanks to this project now I have a rough idea of how the assembly looks for the constructs that I implemented.

-*Work in progress*
+This project was a quick experiment to get an idea of how to to build a compiler and I accomplished this goal so I am not going to keep improving it.:)

 ## Getting Started
 **Dependencies**: